IroniumStudios/LunarWolf-Browser/README.md

 If your looking for the perfect Framework for your next web browser build, then look no further because your search is over, i have been in your situation of searching for a electron browser base project that isent old or depricated, so i took the time to re create a browser-base project we all know and loved (see the [License](#license) section).

-NOTE: this repo has the latest features for LunarWolf but as a cost of stability, if you want a more stable platform check out the original repo here: https://github.com/IroniumStudios/LunarWolf-Browser

 This Browser is a fork of the wexond Browser Basse project, which can be found [`here`](https://github.com/ironiumstudios/browser-base)

 </div>